CynepHy6/mcp-sentry-ts/README.md

 * Update with your directory path in the `args` field.
 * Replace `<YOUR_AUTH_TOKEN>` with your Sentry authentication token.
+* Optionally replace `SENTRY_HOST` with your custom Sentry host URL (defaults to https://sentry.io).

 ## Available Tools